niran/larpcoin-toolkit/README.md

 *Do you have what it takes to be a gamemaster?*

-A larpcoin is a memecoin that you can play.
+A larpcoin is a memecoin with a game you can play.
 To join the game, mint your game piece NFT.
 To keep playing, mint a new game piece NFT when your current one expires.
 The larpcoin is the only currency accepted for game piece NFTs, so if you're going to keep playing, you can hold larpcoins for the future.

+Since memecoins themselves are already like a game, that means there are two ways you can play a larpcoin: play it like a memecoin that everyone already knows how to play, or go deeper and play the game within the game.

 `larpcoin-toolkit` contains everything you need to start your own larpcoin.
 Time is of the essence, gamemaster.
 You must hurry up and start your game!